 Jacob Hunter is a political consultant and advocate for sustainable transportation, drug policy reform, social justice and environmental sustainability based in Vancouver, British Columbia.
-He is employed as the Director of Digital Infrastructure at Vision Vancouver.
-Jacob serves as the Vice-Chair of the City of Vancouver Active Transportation Policy Council, and sits on the Board of Directors of the BC Civil Liberties Association (BCCLA), the Pivot Foundation and the Vancouver Public Spaces Network.
-Jacob is the founder and administrator of the drug policy activism website WhyProhibition.ca and has provided extensive communications support for medical marijuana dispensaries across Canada.
+Jacob is currently employed in IT Services at the BC Government and Service Employees’ Union and also sits on the Board of Directors of the BC Civil Liberties Association (BCCLA), the Pivot Foundation and the Vancouver Public Spaces Network.
+Jacob has served as an advisor to both the Federal and BC NDP on data and data systems, and has provided extensive communications support to drug policy reform organizations across Canada.

 Jacob attended the University of Northern British Columbia where he studied political science and economics.
-He lives with his girlfriend Nicole Seguin, and their two dogs, in the Yaletown neighbourhood of Vancouver.
+He lives with his wife Nicole Seguin and their two dogs in the Yaletown neighbourhood of Vancouver.